mattboyce/UdacityReactNanodegree/web-polls-boyce/README.md

 | optionTwo | Object | The object has a text property and a votes property, which stores an array of the ids of the users who voted for that option|
 |timestamp|String | The time when the question was created|

-4) `_savePollAnswer(object)` Method
+4) `_saveQuestionAnswer(object)` Method

-*Description*: Save the answer to a particular polling question in the database.
+*Description*: Save the answer to a particular questioning question in the database.
 If one of the parameters are missing, an error is thrown.
 *Parameters*: Object that contains the following properties: `authedUser`, `qid`, and `answer`.
 More details about these properties:

 | Attribute | Type | Description |